-They witnessed a suicide attempt.
+Inmates witnessed a suicide attempt.
 They received coloring pages instead of counseling.

 Amend, an organization affiliated with the University of California San Francisco’s School of Medicine that advocates for a more health-oriented approach in prisons, has warned that “keeping people socially isolated in a closed cell . . . causes immense, and often irreparable, psychological harm.”

 Additionally, mental illness is associated with higher risks for infectious diseases such as covid-19, given the prevalence of underlying conditions associated with both.
-As of July 14, according to court documents filed by Bien and other class action lawyers, patients from the correctional mental health delivery system made up over a third of California’s prisoners hospitalized for covid-19, and 44 percent of the 34 deaths.
+As of July 14, according to court documents filed by Bien and other class-action lawyers, patients from the correctional mental health delivery system made up over a third of California’s prisoners hospitalized for covid-19, and 44 percent of the 34 deaths.
 Prisoners with mental illnesses make up a third of the incarcerated population.

 Ignoring mental health makes containing the virus more difficult, said Brie Williams, Amend’s director and a professor of medicine at the University of California San Francisco, as it is common for incarcerated individuals to hide their symptoms to avoid isolation.

-By the time Rugg set his mattress on fire, he had made four formal requests to be seen by mental health staff, starting from the first day of lockdown on April 6, as well as verbally during the twice-daily temperature checks.
-He says only one mental health staff came to see him but only to tell him to put in his paperwork.
-“I can’t sleep and my doctor won’t come,” he wrote to Veronesi in a letter, and “I feel overwhelmed by everything” in another.
+By the time Rugg set his mattress on fire, he had made four formal requests to be seen by mental health staff, starting from the first day of lockdown on April 6, as well as spoken requests during twice-daily temperature checks.
+He says one mental health worker came to see him, but only to tell him to put in his paperwork.
+“I can’t sleep and my doctor won’t come,” he wrote to Veronesi in one letter, and in another: “I feel overwhelmed by everything.”

-In the medical isolation unit in mid-May, Rugg refused food, medicine and the temperature checks required for everyone who tested positive for the coronavirus for three days, without any staff taking action.
+In the medical isolation unit in mid-May, Rugg refused food, medicine and the temperature checks required for everyone who tested positive for the coronavirus for three days, without any of the staff taking action.
 “I tried to cut my wrists . . . but the blade kept breaking,” he said.
 That’s when he resorted to fire.

-“Those [who] express they are in distress or seek assistance are seen within 24 hours by a mental health professional to determine if the patient requires a higher level of care,” Dana Simas, a CDCR spokesperson, said in an emailed statement, though she did not specify what would constitute “distress.”
+“Those [who] express they are in distress or seek assistance are seen within 24 hours by a mental health professional to determine if the patient requires a higher level of care,” Dana Simas, a CDCR spokesperson, said in an emailed statement.

-Bien, the lawyer, added that “the whole mental health care delivery system depends on the ability to identify people who medically need it and refer them to a higher level of care.”
+Bien, the lawyer, said that “the whole mental health-care delivery system depends on the ability to identify people who medically need it and refer them to a higher level of care.”
 Other women confirmed the difficulty of accessing care.

-Corene de la Cruz, an incarcerated woman who has not contracted the coronavirus, said she made multiple requests for counseling but neither mental health staff nor “chaplains were available on the premises to speak to.”
+Corene de la Cruz, an incarcerated woman who has not contracted the coronavirus, said that she made multiple requests for counseling but that neither mental health staff nor “chaplains were available on the premises to speak to.”

-Once, after quarantine had already been lifted, a male mental health worker she had never seen or spoken to offered her a counseling session in the day room, in front of other inmates.
+Once, after quarantine had already been lifted, a male mental health worker she had never seen or spoken to before offered her a counseling session in the day room, in front of other inmates.
 According to CDCR policy, counseling is supposed to be private.

-More frequently, since mid-May — shortly after Rugg’s suicide attempt — mental health staff walk through the women’s general housing units once or twice a week passing out connect-the-dots puzzles and Hello Kitty images to color, de la Cruz said.
+Since mid-May — shortly after Rugg’s suicide attempt — mental health staff members have walked through the women’s general housing units once or twice a week passing out connect-the-dots puzzles and Hello Kitty images to color, de la Cruz said.
 Sometimes there are handouts on how to cope with anxiety, she added, but she said she did not find any of this helpful.

 Neither did April Harris, who spent a month in isolation with covid-19, just across the hall from Rugg.
 She was the first to see the fire.

-Note: Correction: An earlier version of this story misreported that CDCR spokesperson Dana Simas didn’t respond to a question about coloring pages being distributed at the prison.
-The story has also been updated to clarify Simas’s response about the care available to inmates in distress.